bradtiltonnow/ccl1200-k23/guidebook.md

 32. **Save** the page and test it in the runtime.

 33. Click the **Quick Add Request** button, add something to the short description, tab out, and click **Create Request**.
 When you refresh the page you should see your new request in there.
-This is nice, but you should probably close the modal and auto-refresh the page, so let's do that.
+This is nice, but the modal should probably automatically close and auto-refresh the page, so let's do that.

 34. Back in UIB, open the Data panel.